villekf/OMEGA/README.md

 ## Purpose

 The purpose of OMEGA is twofold.
-First it is designed to allow easy, fast and efficient reconstruction of any PET data, including simulated [GATE](http://www.opengatecollaboration.org/) data.
+First it is designed to allow easy, fast and efficient reconstruction of any positron emission tomography (PET) data, including simulated [GATE](http://www.opengatecollaboration.org/) data.
 Secondly, it is intended for easy algorithmic development as it allows easy matrix-free implementation of the forward (`A * x`)  and backward (`A' * y`) projections.

 ## Introduction